romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

-# relation queries
+# Relation queries

 Load related records by using record object (supported by all kinds of relations).

-Resulting record of `belongsTo` and `hasOne` relation can be undefined if `required` option was not set.
+Resulting record of `belongsTo` and `hasOne` relation can be undefined if `required` option was not set in the model.

 ```ts
 const book = await db.book.find(1)